Best Film for the Nikon N80

 - Slide film 6-8 stops

-120 or 220 film, used by medium format cameras, is the only other film format you are probably going to come across.
+120 or 220 film, used by medium format cameras, is the only other type of film you are likely to encounter}.

-There are only a few possible choices for where to get 35mm film developed.
-For a more extensive discussion of the choices, you can check out my guide on Where to Get Film Developed.
+There are limited options for where to process film.
+For a more complete explanation of the possibilities see my guide on Where to Get Film Developed.

-WARNING: Film is not processed locally at big box stores and pharmacies.
-They send film away to be processed by a 3rd party.
-Because of that, you won’t be given your processed negatives back.
+WARNING: Film is no longer developed locally at big box stores and pharmacies.
+They mail film away to be developed by a separate company.
+Consequently, you won’t get your developed negatives back.